-Dr. Krishnan earned her MD from Johns Hopkins, her DPhil (PhD.) in English Literature from Oxford as a Rhodes Scholar, completed internal medicine residency at Duke, and a fellowship in General Internal Medicine and History of Medicine at Johns Hopkins.
-She is board certified in Internal Medicine and a member of the American College of Physicians, and in addition to her university appointments, practices inpatient medicine at the MedStar Georgetown University Hospital.
-Her work has been nationally recognized through grants and awards from the Association of American Medical Colleges, the National Endowment for the Humanities, and the Academy of Communication in Healthcare.
-Along with Dean Dana Williams (Howard) she is principal investigator on a multimillion dollar Mellon Foundation grant to establish a Georgetown Howard Center for Medical Humanities and Health Justice in DC.
+A dual-trained clinician-scholar, Dr. Krishnan earned her MD from Johns Hopkins and her DPhil (PhD) in English Literature from the University of Oxford as a Rhodes Scholar, completed her internal medicine residency at Duke, and a fellowship in General Internal Medicine and the History of Medicine at Johns Hopkins.
+She is board certified in Internal Medicine and practices inpatient medicine at MedStar Georgetown University Hospital.
+With Dean Dana Williams of Howard University, she is principal investigator on a multimillion-dollar Mellon Foundation grant establishing the Georgetown-Howard Center for Medical Humanities and Health Justice .
+She is the recipient of a National Endowment for the Humanities Fellowship, as well as grants and awards from the Mellon Foundation, the Association of American Medical Colleges, the National Institutes of Health, and the Academy of Communication in Healthcare.

 Academic Appointment(s)